Permissions in Exchange Online

 Administrative roles and end-user roles are the two types of management roles.
 Following is a brief description of each type:

-Administrative roles These roles contain permissions that can be assigned to administrators or specialist users using role groups that manage a part of the Exchange Online organization, such as recipients, compliance management, or Unified Messaging.
+Administrative roles: These roles contain permissions that can be assigned to administrators or specialist users using role groups that manage a part of the Exchange Online organization, such as recipients or compliance management.

-Exchange Online includes approximately 45 roles that you can use to grant permissions.
-For a list of roles, see Built-in Management Roles.
+Exchange Online includes role groups that you can use to grant permissions.
+For more information, see the next section.

 Some management roles many be available only to on-premises Exchange Server installations and won't be available in Exchange Online.